BragginRites/token-loot/README.md

 5. Configure chances, quantities, and modes as desired.
 6. Place a token that belongs to the group onto the canvas to grant loot.

-## Group Manager Overview

-- Create a group and drag actors (or folders of actors) from the sidebar or compendiums into the actor block.
-- Add distribution blocks and drag items (or folders of items) from the sidebar or compendiums into each distribution block.
-- Configure per-item chance and quantity, per-block mode, duplicates, and the optional Force Qty bounds.
-- Shift+Click delete buttons to skip confirmation dialogs.

 ## Distribution Modes

 Each group contains one or more distribution blocks.
 A block can be configured in one of three modes: